Cody Bontecou

 We'll connect the labels of this diagram to our own:

-- LLM Call: This is our chat function talking to ChatGPT with a prompt built alongside our test file's content ✅.
+• LLM Call: This is our openai.chat.completions call talking to ChatGPT with a prompt built alongside our test file's content ✅.

 We've built the data flow, but not the ability to take in feedback and apply it to future actions when the tests do not pass.
 This is where the while loop comes in.